nelsonracevedo/CloudMDM-Lab/README.md

 ---

 ## Relevance to Help Desk
-This project demostrates skills important for helpdesk, such as:
+This project demonstrates skills important for a helpdesk, such as:
-- Creating and managing domain user accounts
+- Creating and managing  user and groups accounts
+- On-prem domain management
+- Cloud device management
-- Troubleshooting domain join and DNS issues
+- Troubleshooting app deployment issues
-- Configuring and validating Group Policy settings
+- Configuring and validating compliance and profile enforcement Policies settings
-- Managing file access permissions using security groups
+- Managing conditional access
-- Monitoring login activity and investigating user issues

 ---